Devana: Folklore

 Frazer continues: "Sometimes they also bring from the forest a nicely assumed doll, which they call Summer, May or Fiancée.
 In Poland they call her the Devana, the goddess of spring".
 A similar practice is described by Marcin Kromer in De origine et rebus gestis Polonorum libri XXX.
 In Podlasie region, the Princess, a beautiful girl dressed in colorful robes, flowers and red beads was shown around, which may be related to the Silesian custom.

 In Slavic folklore there are devony (dziewonie) – female mountain spirits or demons living in the caves, engaged in spinning, related to the forest fleece, who may be a demonized Devana.
 It can be similar with dziwożony.

 Herb

 in Polish, dziewanna (less often dziwizna) is also the name for verbascum, used for skin care and treatment of respiratory problems.
 Szyjewski notes, however, that the dziewanna was sometimes called the braid of the Virgin Mary, and Kolankiewicz that in medieval iconography the Blessed Virgin Mary was sometimes depicted with the verbascum in her hand, and marzanna (name for six plants), was also a synonym for the dziewanna in the 16th century.

 Interpretations

 The first studies on the "pantheon of Długosz" denied the existence of all or most of the gods he mentioned.
 The main critics were Aleksander Brückner and Stanisław Urbańczyk.
 After rejecting the hypercritical approach to "pantheon of Długosz" many researchers, such as Aleksander Gieysztor, Andrzej Szyjewski, Vyacheslav Ivanov and Vladimir Toporov, have been inclined to acknowledge the authenticity of at least some "Polish gods", including Devana.

-In Greek mythology, Artemis' helpers are nymphs, whose closest Slavic equivalents are boginki, which are found in Western Slavs, mainly in Poland.
-Boginki are young girls dressed in white or naked, who inhabited the shores of reservoirs, forests and caves from which they come out at night, especially on summer moon nights.
-They took care of wild animals and were often hostile to people, especially men.
-The moon was their "god" – it ruled their activity.
-Boginki were also supposed to shoot from a bow.
-In the Ruthenian legends, the number of vilas (similar to boginki) which are sisters, is 27 ("three times nine") or, in another version, 30, and this may be related to the ecliptic division into 27 zodiacs (eg Nakshatra in Hinduism) and lunation.
-These features of boginki-nymphs may tie them to Devana-Artemis – goddess of forests and the moon.